Happy Pi Day

 Happy Pi Day Pi Day is an annual celebration of the mathematical constant π (pi).
 Pi Day is observed on March 14 (the 3rd month) since 3, 1, and 4 are the first three significant figures of π, and was first celebrated in the United States.
 It was founded in 1988 by Larry Shaw, an employee of a science museum in San Francisco, the Exploratorium.
 Celebrations often involve eating pie or holding pi recitation competitions.
 In 2009, the United States House of Representatives supported the designation of Pi Day.
 UNESCO's 40th General Conference designated Pi Day as the International Day of Mathematics in November 2019.

-I celebrated the Pi day during Covid-19 The COVID-19 pandemic (also known as the coronavirus pandemic and COVID pandemic), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), began with an outbreak of COVID-19 in Wuhan, China, in December 2019.
-Soon after, it spread to other areas of Asia, and then worldwide in early 2020.
-The World Health Organization (WHO) declared the outbreak a public health emergency of international concern (PHEIC) on 30 January 2020, and assessed the outbreak as having become a pandemic on 11 March. times with these activities.
+I celebrated the Pi day during Covid-19 The global COVID-19 pandemic (also known as the coronavirus pandemic), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), began with an outbreak in Wuhan, China, in December 2019.
+Soon after, it spread to other parts of Asia and then worldwide in early 2020.
+The World Health Organization (WHO) declared the outbreak a public health emergency of international concern (PHEIC) on 30 January 2020, and assessed it as having become a pandemic on 11 March.
+The WHO declared the public health emergency caused by COVID-19 had ended in May 2023. times with these activities.

 • Learning AWS ML Modelling